isomerpages/mindef-sg101/_economy/surviving-our-independence/1959-1965-early-economic-strategies.md

 <p>Led by then-President Sukarno, Indonesia carried out acts of subversion and sabotage, such bombings, to destabilise Malaysia between 1963 and 1966. </p>

 <p>Moreover, it cut trade ties with Malaysia, hoping to disrupt its trade and cripple its economy.
 As a result, Singapore’s trade with Indonesia shrank.
-Imports fell by 23 per cent while exports declined 31 per cent in 1964 compared with 1963. </p>
+Between 1963 and 1964, imports declined by 23% while exports declined 31%. </p>

 <p>Indonesia also carried out a series of bombing attempts in Singapore, which were aimed at causing damage to Singapore and rattling foreign investors.
 On 16 November 1964, an attempt by 10 Indonesian commandos to sabotage an oil installation was foiled.
 In 1965, the tragic bombing of Macdonald House along Orchard Road claimed three lives and injured 33.</p>
 </div>